Equatoguinean Spanish

 Equatoguinean Spanish (Español ecuatoguineano) is the variety of Spanish spoken in Equatorial Guinea.
 This is the only Spanish variety that holds national official status in Sub-Saharan Africa.
-It is regulated by the Equatoguinean Academy of the Spanish Language and is spoken by about 90% of the population, estimated at 1,170,308 for the year 2010 (though population figures for this country are highly dubious), all of them second-language speakers.
+It is regulated by the Equatoguinean Academy of the Spanish Language and is spoken by about 90% of the population, estimated at 1,170,308 for the year 2010 (though population figures for this country are highly dubious), almost all of them second-language speakers.
 Spanish is spoken as a native language by a small minority, usually in larger cities.